sreenidhi2211/Start_DataAnalytics/README.md

 # Start_DataAnalytics
 This my first git repository
-These are  my starting steps of my journey of learning data analysis
+These are  my starting steps of my journey in learning data analysis
 <br>
 # 1.Sales_EDA.ipynb:
 This python code performs basic EDA on sales data-2019.